davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 ## Manipulating Language Constructs

-Let's take a look at how Ruby allows us to interact with its "vibrant citizens", as Perrotta describes Ruby's language constructs.
+Let's take a look at how Ruby allows us to interact with its "vibrant citizens," as Perrotta describes Ruby's language constructs.
 When you hear that Ruby is a dynamic language, you should know that Ruby is pretty serious about that.

 As an example, consider the following class: